There are some foods that should be enjoyed in moderation and others your bird should avoid altogether.

 - Avocado – The skin and pit of this fruit have been known to cause cardiac distress and heart failure.

 - Caffeine – Coffee beans, coffee grounds, tea and soda.
 The effects of caffeine can cause cardiac distress, hyperactivity and possible cardiac arrest.

-- Chocolate – Chocolate will induce vomiting and diarrhea in a bird, but more importantly, it will affect the central nervous system and eventually cause death.
+- Chocolate – Chocolate will induce vomiting and diarrhea in a bird, but more importantly, it also affects the central nervous system and may eventually cause death.

 - Fruit seeds – The seeds from apples, cherries, peaches, apricots and pears can contain trace amounts of cyanide.